Need To Become SAP HR Functional Consultant (Want Guidance).

 Hello,

-I am currently working as a Technical recruiter with Datacore Technologies Inc. I have decided to become a SAP HR functional consultant.
-In a long run is their good money in SAP HR (Functional).
-Can I mention this recruitment experience which I have 6 months now as a domain experience?
-My job profile is to source profiles from job portal and various different sources and submit suitable profile to my client.
+I am currently working as a Technical Recruiter with Datacore Technologies Inc. I have decided to become an SAP HR functional consultant.
+In the long run, is there good money in SAP HR (Functional)?
+Can I mention this recruitment experience, which I have for 6 months now, as domain experience?
+My job profile involves sourcing profiles from job portals and various different sources and submitting suitable profiles to my client.
 I am working for RPO (US recruitment).
-And also do I need to have an MBA in HR to become a complete SAP HR functional consultant.
-If MBA is necessary please let me know, can I do my MBA through correspondence or is it necessary to pursue MBA through regular college.
-I am 23 years old and I have completed BE (Electronics and communication).
+Also, do I need to have an MBA in HR to become a complete SAP HR functional consultant?
+If an MBA is necessary, please let me know.
+Can I do my MBA through correspondence, or is it necessary to pursue an MBA through a regular college?
+I am 23 years old and have completed BE (Electronics and Communication).

 Eagerly waiting for your reply...